Multiple Personality Detective Psycho: Live-action series

 The plot is similar to the beginning of the manga series but does not relate to the incidents of Lucy Monostone and the Gakuso Company.
-Yosuke Kobayashi, a detective assigned to a homicide unit, saw his wife killed by a serial killer, Shinji Nishizono.
+Yôsuke Kobayashi, a detective assigned to a homicide unit, saw his wife killed by a serial killer, Shinji Nishizono.
 From the shock of the incident, he suffers from multiple personality disorder and becomes Kazuhiko Amamiya.
 Soon after he manages to hunt down and kill his wife's murderer.
 Now a series of murders have started and the suspect claimed to be Shinji Nishizono.